CoolProp/CoolProp/wrappers/MathCAD/README.rst

  ..

-There are two ways to get the CoolProp wrapper add-in for Legacy Mathcad; download the pre-compiled binary from SourceForge or Compile your own.
+There are two ways to get the CoolProp wrapper add-in for Mathcad Prime; download the pre-compiled binary from SourceForge or Compile your own.

 Precompiled Binaries
 ====================
-The binary DLL file (including nightly builds and release versions) can be downloaded and placed in the Mathcad installation directory.
+The binary DLL file (including nightly builds and release versions) can be downloaded and placed in the Mathcad Prime installation directory.

 1. Goto the [SourceForge CoolProp](https://sourceforge.net/projects/coolprop/files/) web page.

 2. Browse to the desired version.

 3. Under the MathCADPrime folder, download all three files

    * The README.txt files contains these instructions.

    * Place the ``CoolPropMathcadWrapper.DLL`` file in the Mathcad Prime installation directory under the ``Custom Functions`` directory.

    * Copy the ``CoolProp_EN.xml`` file to the ``Custom Functions\docs`` folder, creating it if it doesn't exist (this file is optional and for features in development).

 4. Restart Mathcad Prime.
 The add-in, ``CoolPropMathcadWrapper.DLL`` will automatically load the from the ``Custom Functions`` directory.
 5. Open the ``CoolPropFluidProperties.mcdx`` file (*also found in the Prime folder of this repository*) in Mathcad Prime for function usage examples.
 6. The CoolProp functions will _**not**_ be added to the internal Functions menu as this functionality has not been implemented in PTC Mathcad Prime as of version 9.0.0.0.
 Users should refer to the usage ``.mcdx`` file referenced above and/or the companion PDF of that file.

 Build Your Own